dragonfi/resume/archived/scrapinghub-resume.markdown

 * 2012- Software Engineer at Nokia Solutions and Networks
 * 2011  Remote work experience, created website for <http://www.manna.sk>
-* 2010  Physics tutoring as a student at Science University of Pécs

 # Education